Prevention Educator

 • Good organization skills with attention to timeliness, accuracy, and details.

-• Ability to work with and without direct supervision
+• Ability to work well with and without direct supervision.

 • Excellent writing skills